How to Lock and Unlock the Meddicc Score with a HubSpot Workflow

 This is one of the simplest and most practical ways to make Meddicc Score part of your operational process in HubSpot.

 Instead of asking reps to remember when the score should stop changing, you define the rule once in the workflow and let HubSpot enforce it automatically.
+The custom workflow action is the easiest setup; the webhook/API version is there when you need extra control.

 You can use the same pattern for other automations too, such as: